-Useful articles on a range of current Esafty issues and new apps and websites including Minecraft, Snapchat and ooVoo.
+Useful articles on a range of current Online Safety issues and new apps and websites including Minecraft, Snapchat and ooVoo.
 New articles are added regularly.

 The official site of the National Crime Agency’s CEOP (formerly the Child Exploitation and Online Protection Centre).
 The site has advice and useful information and a link for reporting online abuse, exploitation or inappropriate images.

-More links and advice for parents and children including resources linked to Safer Internet day which we mark in school each year.
+More links and advice for parents and children including resources linked to Safer Internet day.

-NSPCCs own website with lots of safety advice including videoas to watch with your children and a link to their work with o2.
+NSPCCs own website with lots of safety advice including videos to watch with your children and a link to their work with O2.

-Lots of e-safety advice including a section specifically for preschool and primary.
+Lots of online safety advice including a section specifically for preschool and primary.